soomro30/zoppo/src/_curious-about/04-fully-arcade.markdown

 section4_image1_large: "section4_image1@2x.jpg"
 section4_image1_medium: "section4_image1.jpg"
-section1_image1_alt: "4 persons sitting in a sofa with hand controllers and testing a game"
+section4_image1_alt: "4 persons sitting in a sofa with hand controllers and testing a game"

+section5: |
+  It’s also just straight-up fun (we think).
+In the development of our first game, our Gothenburg and Stockholm offices will be prototype-playing against each other to test the game.
+The inclusiveness and ruckus energy of multiplayer really fits us perfectly.

 ---